Wilfred/difftastic/README.md

 ## Fuzzing

 The directory `fuzz/crashers` contains a set of crashes that were found with fuzzing.
-To fuzz the parser i used the instrumentation of [tree-sitter](https://github.com/tree-sitter/tree-sitter/tree/master/test/fuzz)

 ## Todo